Montpelier Hill: The Hell Fire Club rents the Connolly Hunting Lodge

-At some stage, the lodge at Mount Pelier was let to the club by the Conolly family (coincidentally, William Conolly had purchased Mount Pelier Hill from Philip, Duke of Wharton, founder of the first Hell Fire Club in 1719.).
+At some stage, the lodge at Montpelier was let to the club by the Conolly family (coincidentally, William Conolly had purchased Montpelier Hill from Philip, Duke of Wharton, founder of the first Hell Fire Club in 1719.).

 It is not clear to what extent, if any, the Hell Fire Club made use of the building.
-The author Michael Fewer has suggested that the remoteness of Mount Pelier's location is why there are almost no verifiable accounts of the activities that went on there.
+The author Michael Fewer has suggested that the remoteness of Montpelier's location is why there are almost no verifiable accounts of the activities that went on there.
 However, numerous stories surrounding the building have become part of local folklore, some of which have spread to a wider audience through publication in the nineteenth century in books such as Robert Chambers' Book of Days (1864) and in The Gentleman's Magazine (1731–1922).

 One of the best-known of these tells of a stranger who arrived at the club on a stormy night.
 Invited in, he joined the members in a card game.
 One player dropped his card on the floor and when he bent under the table to retrieve it noticed that the stranger had a cloven hoof.
 At this point, the visitor disappeared in a ball of flame.
 This story, which is found in texts from at least the 1930s, is very similar to one associated with Loftus Hall, County Wexford.
-The Loftus family owned a hunting lodge – known as Dolly Mount – which was also to be found on Mount Pelier Hill.
+The Loftus family owned a hunting lodge – known as Dolly Mount – which was also to be found on Montpelier Hill.

 Another story tells of a priest who came to the house one night and found the members engaged in the sacrifice of a black cat.
 The priest grabbed the cat and uttered an exorcism upon which a demon was released from the corpse of the cat.